Home » Special Diets » Gluten Free » Cucumber Tomato and Avocado Salad

 He’s been eating three a day lately!
 He starts on one, decides to eat some of another, then chews up a third.
 So it seems I’ll just have to start picking avocados faster than he drops them!
 We’ve been at war for ages, but he’s always winning, it seems!

-I try to salvage as many avocados as I can to use them in avocado and tomato salads, on Mexican dishes like my tortilla soup, or enchiladas, and even in this avocado mousse.
+I try to salvage as many avocados as I can to use them in cucumber, tomato and avocado salads, on Mexican dishes like my tortilla soup, or enchiladas.

 I’ve even used them in this pasta dish!